Drugs for Neglected Diseases initiative – DNDi

 DNDi’s R&D regional research platforms form part of a broader, positive trend of research networks to maximize worldwide collaborations.
 The platform brings together key regional actors (ministries of health, national control programs, regulatory authorities, academia, civil society groups, pharmaceutical companies, clinicians and health professionals) to share different experiences, knowledge, and problem-solving techniques.
 In addition, DNDi is involved in advocacy for increased public responsibility and a more enabling environment for neglected disease R&D.

-The media center has press releases, scientific articles, documents by type of diseases and events.
+The news & stories section has press releases, scientific articles, documents by type of diseases and events as well as videos..